Kolisi South Africa's 'symbol of hope' - Mtawarira

 Talismanic Kolisi, who grew up in poverty and was South Africa's first black captain, returned from a long-term knee injury as his side thrashed Wales 52-16 in Cardiff on 19 August.

 "Siya transcends the game of rugby - he's a symbol of hope for so many.
-He came from nothing and became somebody iconic in the public eye.
+He came from nothing and became somebody iconic in the public eye," he added.

 "He means so much for South Africa and it will just give the team that extra amount of belief and energy to have him around."